 - Mango butter.
 An excellent moisturizer that adds substance to this shaving cream allowing it to be whipped into a smooth and fluffy texture.
 I prefer mango butter over cocoa butter for this recipe.

 - Coconut oil.
 Hydrates the skin and makes the application of this shaving cream easier.
+This is the kind I use.

 - Castile Soap.
 This vegetable-based natural soap helps the cream glide on and keeps it from being too thick.